sfgeekgit/ktfh/src/data/story.md

 **"Project Complete: {{lastWonderName}} Deployed"**

 You lean back in your chair, looking at the screen.
-Five Wonders.
-Five breakthroughs that genuinely help humanity without the risks of runaway AGI.
+Another Wonder.
+Another breakthrough that genuinely helps humanity without the risks of runaway AGI.

-Disease prediction systems that keep humans in control.
-Educational AI that empowers teachers.
-Agricultural optimization that feeds millions.
-Fusion reactor simulations accelerating clean energy.
-Climate coordination bringing nations together.

 *Real tools.
 Real benefits.
 Real safety.*

 ## Page 2

-The news coverage is different from what MegaCorp received.

-No breathless announcements of artificial general intelligence.
-No promises of singularity.
-No race to superhuman capabilities.

-Instead: "AI Company Delivers Five Major Breakthroughs While Maintaining Safety Standards."

 Your systems are intelligent, yes.
 But bounded.
 Specialized.
 Controllable.
 They amplify human capability without replacing human judgment.